 If a colleague has had a miscarriage, let them know you are available if they need to talk.
-Miscarriages often get overlooked and treated as a minor issue.
-However, people may be experiencing grief, trauma, sadness and even shame.
+Miscarriages often get overlooked and treated as a minor issue, but they may be experiencing grief, trauma, sadness and even shame.

 Know the basics about miscarriage and baby loss

-Being able to support staff and colleagues through their loss means knowing what you’re talking about.
-This can include as to why miscarriage happens, how best to get through it and the kind of support that really makes a difference.
+Being able to support staff and colleagues through their loss means knowing what you’re talking about when it comes to why miscarriage happens, how best to get through it and the kind of support that really makes a difference.

-- This is a good place to start: https://www.tommys.org/baby-loss-support/miscarriage-information-and-support
+- This link is a good place to start

-- Training and awareness for all staff is a good idea, e.g. https://www.miscarriageassociation.org.uk/information/miscarriage-and-the-workplace/human-resources-hr-information-and-support/running-training-and-or-awareness-events/ (Peppy can help with this)
+- Training and awareness for all staff is also a good idea (Peppy can help with this)

 Keep an open-door policy

-It’s inconceivable to have to show up and be your normal self when you’re going through something so cataclysmic.
+It’s inconceivable to have to show up and try and be your normal self when you’re going through something so cataclysmic in your life.
 So if someone has just been through a miscarriage, make sure they know the company is right behind them and they should take their time to reintegrate.

 Offering support in the week they return to work is not enough.
 Being able to have open conversations with their line manager or HR department in the coming months will be crucial to someone who’s been through miscarriage.
 Says Francesca: “Recognise that the grief is not going to go away in a couple of weeks or months.
 Have an open-ended policy offering support for as long as they need”.